agola-io/agola-site/site/tryit/README.md

 Gitea only recently provided a oauth2 provider (https://github.com/go-gitea/gitea/pull/5378).
    * For old version you can use the old username/password flow to create an user api token `--auth-type password`
-   * For newer version up to 1.8.0 you can use `--auth-type oauth2`
+   * For newer version from 1.8.0 you can use `--auth-type oauth2`

 The create a remote source we'll use the agola command in cli mode: